 Our research highlighting Phase I, the decellularization of human tissue, has been published in SAGE Journal of Tissue Engineering and is available, open-access, to read here.

 We have acquired the tissue needed for Phase II animal trials, onboarded additional personnel and scientists with the pertinent expertise needed, and have successfully completed work on the rat model stage of the animal trial phase.
 This rat model stage was primarily focused on biocompatibility, and the experiments were a success.
 You can read a more detailed overview of that stage here.
 The second stage of Phase II will begin shortly with the sheep model.
 This stage will have a particular focus on vascularization and biomechanics.

 Our method for both the animal trial and eventually humans is defined by an in vivo approach, where we will use the body itself as a bioreactor and incubator to regrow the tissue, taking advantage of the bioactive properties of the decellularized foreskin matrices we have.

 Phase II animal trials will provide important data for the coming human trial and the techniques our surgeon plans to pursue in developing a surgical protocol for patients.
-Once we have this data and techniques established, we will have a clear path to Phase III, the human trial, currently planned to begin in 2024.
+Once we have this data and techniques established, we will have a clear path to Phase III.

 Following the successful completion of Phase II animal trials, Foregen will conduct a human clinical trial with a cohort of 15 specially selected trial participants.
 The exact selection process and criteria will be finalized at a later date as Phase III nears.
 However, as part of preparation for the trial, we have determined the general inclusion and exclusion criteria for these participants, which apply only and exclusively to human trial participants and not the public procedure, and have defined the patient follow-ups and what the goals of the study are specifically: